kyr0/lightningimg-node/README.md

 # lightningimg-node

-> The times when image conversion on Node.js were a pain are over.
+> The times when image conversion using Node.js was a pain are over.

 ## Install